 An Account Password selected by the Applicant/PKI Sponsor and consisting of at least eight (8) characters, which will be utilized for user authentication along with Activation Data provided in an out-of-band method (for use during Certificate retrieval).
 As part of the online application process only, the Applicant/PKI Sponsor is required to create three questions and secret answers, which together serve as a mechanism to reset their Account Password in case they forget it before they are able to download their Certificate.
-This process is activated by the Subscriber providing his or her Activation Code, which was received initially in a letter when the account was first opened and by clicking on an Account Password reset uniform resource locator (URL).
+This process is activated by the Subscriber providing his or her Activation Code, and by clicking on an Account Password reset uniform resource locator (URL).
 This process sends a one-time-code and specified URL to the email address on file for the Subscriber.
 After receiving the email, the Subscriber must enter both the Activation Code and the one-time-code at the specified URL in order to gain access to the three questions that were selected during registration.
 The three questions were selected by the Applicant/PKI Sponsor from a list of ten randomly selected questions that were randomly generated from a pool of password-reset questions.
 If the answers are correct, the Subscriber is allowed to change the Account Password, which is immediately hashed and stored in the CA system for further use.